ibowditch/userdocs/internal.md

 Use the Raspberry PI Imager application to prepare a new SD card.

-- Set up the environment with the home wifi, hostname, and locale
+- Set up the environment with the home wifi, hostname, and locale (normally from Installer settings)
 - Choose the latest image, normally bookworm, but can also use bullseye if available
 - Write image to the SD card, then load into the PI